CurtisJLButler/Crunchy-Roll-Light-Theme/README.md

 # Crunchy Roll Light
 A light theme for Crunchyroll because there is no official light theme.
 This is also my first public script.
-This script is for tampermonkey.
+This is a java scipt file to be used with something like tampermonkey.